 Of course, such “rational” predictions can often be mistaken.
 In fact, during the 1980s and 1990s, “plant exports” could not become the engine that powered the Japanese economy.
 However, the development of “plant exports” toward China still has very fundamental and broad influences--it has evoked the first Yen-Loan to China, a large circle of personal networks, and numerous technology transfers between China and Japan.
 These transactions have not only supported the stability of political relations, forming the basis that allowed the development of economic relations between the two countries, but they have helped pull China into the US-led international trade system.
 The serious question facing us currently is how this legacy of history should be handled and inherited.

-(Written by Li Yanming, Project Assistant Professor of Graduate School of Arts and Sciences / 2018)
+(Written by Li Yanming, Project Assistant Professor, Graduate School of Arts and Sciences / 2018)